 Specifically, the manufacturing sector is vulnerable to modern day slavery.
-Reports have estimated that slave labor in the manufacturing industry is the third most common sector where victims of forced labor are found in the private economy.1 For example, with the increased demand for goods such as toilet paper, masks, and other manufactured goods it might be said that the impact of the virus has conceivably led to an increase in modern day slavery in the supply chain.
+Reports have estimated that slave labor in the manufacturing industry is the third most common sector where victims of forced labor are found in the private economy.
+For example, with the increased demand for goods such as toilet paper, masks, and other manufactured goods it might be said that the impact of the virus has conceivably led to an increase in modern day slavery in the supply chain.

 One might infer that there is a direct correlation between the coronavirus outbreak and increased production which requires a labor supply that is unmet and is replaced by slave labor.
 Production for certain items that must increase within a fragile supply chain, might in turn place an overt demand on the slave labor market.
 "The new coronavirus is shaping up to be an enormous stress test for globalization.
 As critical supply chains break down, and nations hoard medical supplies and rush to limit travel, the crisis is forcing a major re-evaluation of the interconnected global economy.
-Not only has globalization allowed for the rapid spread of contagious disease but it has fostered deep interdependence between firms and nations that makes them more vulnerable to unexpected shocks."2
+Not only has globalization allowed for the rapid spread of contagious disease but it has fostered deep interdependence between firms and nations that makes them more vulnerable to unexpected shocks."

 Understanding global supply chain demand within the current pandemic requires evaluation.
 Moreover, China which is one of the world's primary hubs for supplying goods, and where the outbreak began, has brought about a dramatic impact on the global supply chain which has had a cascade effect on goods and services within the global economy.
-The quarantine measures in China's factories have caused a constriction on production within the regulated
+The quarantine measures in China's factories have caused a constriction on production within the regulated labor market.

-1Global Estimates of Modern Slavery, International Labour Organization, 2017.
-2Will the Coronavirus End Globalization as We Know It?
-Foreign Affairs, March 16, 2020. labor market.
 And in order to meet the global demand for goods China has continued to use migrant workers.
 And, more so now with the pandemic, those of forced labor, specifically the Uighur Muslim minority which are in in forced "re-education" labor camps.
 "As China tries to repair an economy dented by the coronavirus outbreak, Uighur advocates are now worried that authorities are resuming job placements for Uighurs, moving them far from their families and homes.
 A report by the Australian Strategic Policy Institute alleges that authorities have transferred thousands of Uighur Muslims to work in factories producing goods for some of the world's biggest brands, while keeping them under close watch."3 Moreover, it is likely that goods from China most likely are coming from sweat shops as well as from the Uighur camps, which are picking up the slack for the increased demand of supplies during the coronavirus quarantine.